-These estimates are dependent on the kiln operating at 50% to 100% of its capacity, with the temperature of the wire no more than 167°F.
+These estimates are dependent on the kiln operating at 50% to 100% of its capacity, with the temperature of the wire no more than $167^{\circ}$ F.

-INSTALLING A PLUG RECEPTACLE
+INSTALLING A PLUG RECEPTICLE

-If you a plug in your kiln install the receptacle in such a way that the cord hangs down (not up).
+If you a plug in your kiln install the receptical in such a way that the cord hanges down (not up).
 Do not place the outlet so close to floor that the kiln cord bends up at a sharp angle.
-The principle to pay attention to is make sure the plug seats securely in the receptacle.
+The principle to pay attention to is make sure the plug seats securely in the receptical.
 Otherwise it could overheat and corrode which could cause an electrical fire.